giorgiberia/giorgiberia.github.io/about.markdown

 # 👋 About Me

-**This is Giorgi.**
+**I’m Giorgi — a Python Developer, DevOps Enthusiast & Mobile Engineer**
-A Dedicated Python Developer & DevOps Enthusiast — proudly based in Batumi, Georgia 🇬🇪
+Based in Batumi, Georgia 🇬🇪

 ---

 Welcome to my corner of the web!
-I'm Giorgi — a Python software developer with a growing focus on **DevOps** and a deep passion for building smart, scalable, and efficient systems.
+I’m a software engineer passionate about building **scalable systems**, automating workflows, and delivering solutions that actually make an impact.
+My career sits at the intersection of **backend engineering, DevOps**, and **mobile development**.

 ### 🧠 What I Do

-- 🐍 **Python Development** – with a strong focus on **backend** using Django
+- 🐍 **Python Backend Development** – Django & Django REST Framework
-- ☸️ **DevOps Practices** – especially **Docker** & **Kubernetes** for smoother deployments
+- ☸️ **DevOps Practices** – Docker & Kubernetes for cloud-ready deployments
-- 🔄 **Automation & APIs** – because life’s too short to do things manually
+- 🔄 **Automation & APIs** – turning repetitive tasks into streamlined pipelines
-- 🛠️ **Problem-Solving** – because code is just puzzle-solving with coffee
+- 📱 **Mobile Apps** – React Native & TypeScript, powered by the same backends I build
+- 🛠️ **Problem-Solving Mindset** – designing systems that are clean, maintainable, and reliable

-I'm a **mid-level developer** with hands-on experience, self-taught grit, and an unshakable curiosity.
+I bring a **mid-level developer’s expertise** combined with self-taught grit and constant curiosity.
 My mission?
-Build clean, maintainable systems that work like magic — but are built like clockwork.
+Build products that work like magic — but are engineered with discipline.

 ---

 ### 🧗‍♂️ My Journey

-I began my tech path out of sheer curiosity — what started as Python scripts soon became full-scale web apps, DevOps pipelines, and even some production-grade bots.
-Over time, I moved from just writing code to **thinking in systems**, diving deep into architecture, cloud, and infrastructure optimization.
+I started by writing simple Python scripts — which quickly evolved into **full-stack web apps**, **DevOps pipelines**, and **production-grade bots**.
+Over time, I shifted from just “coding features” to **thinking in systems**: architecture, infrastructure, automation, and now **cross-platform mobile apps**.

-Some technologies I’m actively working with:
+Technologies I’m actively working with:

-- Django / DRF, Celery
+- **Backend & Services**: Python, Django / DRF, Celery
-- PostgreSQL,Mysql,Redis
-- Docker, Kubernetes
+- **Databases & Caching**: PostgreSQL, MySQL, Redis
-- GitHub Actions, CI/CD
+- **DevOps**: Docker, Kubernetes, CI/CD (GitHub Actions, GitLab CI)
-- Nginx, systemd, Ubuntu servers
+- **Servers & Infra**: Nginx, systemd, Ubuntu servers
+- **Mobile & Frontend**: React Native, Expo, TypeScript, React.js
-- Telegram bots & Chrome extensions
+- **Other**: Telegram bots, Chrome extensions, microservices
-- And a **daily obsession with writing better code**

 ---

-### 🧩 A Bit More Human
+### 🧩 Beyond Code

-When I’m not neck-deep in code or YAML configs, you’ll find me:
+When I’m not solving technical puzzles, you’ll probably find me:

-- 🏓 Beating friends in **table tennis**
+- 🏓 Playing **table tennis** (and winning more often than not)
-- 🎱 Calculating angles in **billiards**
+- 🎱 Lining up the perfect shot in **billiards**
-- 💡 Exploring new tech stacks just for fun
+- 💡 Exploring new technologies “just because”
-- ❤️ Spending time with my **brilliant wife**
+- ❤️ Spending quality time with my **amazing wife**

-I believe in continuous growth — both professionally and personally.
-I'm building a future I can be proud of — with clean code, shared knowledge, and meaningful work.
+I believe in continuous growth — professionally and personally.
+Clean code, shared knowledge, and meaningful projects are what drive me.

 ---

 ### 📬 Let’s Connect

-Whether you're looking to **collaborate**, need help on a project, or just want to geek out over Python or DevOps, feel free to reach out:
+If you’d like to **collaborate**, discuss **Python/DevOps/mobile projects**, or just geek out over architecture and automation, let’s connect:

 - 📧 [beria.giorgi1@gmail.com](mailto:beria.giorgi1@gmail.com)
 - 💬 [Telegram](https://t.me/beria_giorgi)